JackSzwergold/Writing/memories/Two Neighborhood Kids Hocking Loogies from the Subway Staircase.md

 “Why are you doing that?”
 I asked as the screen door slowly slid open.
 Marc joined Andrew and both quietly laughed as they looked at me and looked inside the apartment.

 “Come on in Jack.
 Don’t worry.”
-Andrew whispered with a giggle as I slowly backed off, but veered to the side to look into the window they peered into.
+Andrew whispered with a giggle he stood inside the terrace entrance.
+I shook my head from left to right as if to say “No…” in that slow and subtle way that you shake your head when you don’t even realize you are saying “No…” and slowly backed off away from the terrace.
+As I backed away I veered to the side to look into the window they too peered into.

 The window was open and the screen was down.
 A white curtain fluttered a bit in the sea shore breeze.
 All I could see was a woman sleeping on a bed, and the shadows of what I assume were Andrew and Marc coming down a hallway near the room.